KonradHoeffner/tempoguide/index.md

 * Thoughtseize: Playing 4th Thoughtseize in the sideboard will often be bad deckbuilding.
 It’s fine in a lot of places, but will never shine enough to warrant a sideboard slot.
 If you like it, play 4 in the main.
 * Toxic Deluge: Combination of Cradle, D+T, Bant Nadu and some Energy in your meta game, and you can play this.
 * Tsabo’s Web: As you mentioned, heavy amount of Lands with a shift back to Rishadan Port is what you need.

+Minyafriend:
+> I played a few challenges with Web and found it very underwelming, main point is that Urzas Saga untaps level 1 because it doesn't have the other abilities yet.
+> Current lands does not get punished enough by this card.
+> Pithing needle seems better if you want to stay UB and stop land strats.

 ## Not Recommended Sideboard Cards